ThisLittleWorld/ThisLittleWorld.github.io/about.md

 This precious stone set in the silver sea,
 Which serves it in the office of a wall
 Or as a moat defensive to a house,
-Against the envy of less happier lands,--
+Against the envy of less happier lands, —
-This blessed plot, this earth, this realm, this England.*
+This blessed plot, this earth, this realm, this Website.*